 During 2014, he wrote motorsport documentary, “The Green Hell” (Dir.
 Hannes Schalle) for Austrian production company, Moonlake Entertainment’s which has enjoyed wide cinema release in seven European countries through Odeon cinemas.

-Returning to drama in 2015, Alistair wrote a short 22mins film about the notorious film maker, Leni Reifenstahl.
-Starring Hildegard Neil, "Leni.
+Returning to drama in 2016, Alistair wrote a short 22mins film about the notorious film maker, Leni Riefenstahl, starring the legendary Hildegard Neil.
+"Leni.
 Leni."
 (Dir.
-Adrian Vitoria) as a proof-of-concept for a feature.
-Completed in 2016, the film has subsequently screened at Cannes (Short Film Corner), Moscow and is an official selection for the LA International Women's Film Festival 2017.
+Adrian Vitoria) screened at Cannes (Short Film Corner), Moscow and was an official selection for the LA International Women's Film Festival 2017.

 Alistair is a former 100/200m sprinter of some repute having won the World Island Games titles in 1995 and 1997.
 He qualified for two Commonwealth Games (94/98).